 Basement Access Points

-Basements often attract ants because they provide shelter and moisture.
+Basements attract ants because they provide shelter and moisture.
 In Kalamazoo homes, ants frequently appear near floor drains, sump pumps, or basement windows.

 What Attracts Ants Once They’re Inside